 Another common mistake by students is learning from too many sources.
 It will only complicate the learning process.
 Choosing a reliable source will help you finish the topics on time.

 Oswal Publishers has been a trusted book publisher for more than 35 years.
-We publish Oswal high score series to help students ace competitive exams with a high score(as the name suggests).
+We publish Oswal high score series to help students ace the toughest competitive exams with a high score(as the name suggests).

 4. OK4R method with a twist

 It’s time to start studying.
 But, what is the best way to study?
 Dr Walter Pauk devised a popular OK4R method where you study a topic in 6 stages:

 1. Overview: You read headings, sub-headings, an introductory paragraph at first glance.